 Virginia’s Architectural heritage is always at risk…

-Our mission is to look after and preserve one of Virginia’s oldest religious buildings originally organized in 1799 and built in 1845.
-Although long abandoned, the building and grounds are privately owned and under the careful stewardship of a board of directors and caring neighbors.
+Our mission is to look after and preserve one of Virginia’s oldest religious buildings, originally organized in 1799 and built in 1845.
+Although abandoned ago, the building and grounds are privately owned and under the careful stewardship of a board of directors and caring neighbors.

 Pleasant Vale Baptist Church, which was organized in 1799 as Upper Goose Creek Baptist Church, was part of the New School (nonPrimitive) Baptists.
 In 1845, the congregation, which had been meeting in Markham, moved to the present brick building that was constructed on land donated by James Adams and whose family had lived in the area since about 1767.